 XiangShan Open RISC-V Processor Created in China to Compete with ARM Cortex-A76

 The Institute of Computer Technology of the Chinese Academy of Sciences presented the XiangShan project, which has been developing a high-performance open processor based on the RISC-V (RV2020GC) instruction set architecture since 64.
 The developments of the project are open under the permissive license MulanPSL 2.0.

-The project published a description of hardware blocks in the Chisel language, which is translated into Verilog, a reference implementation based on FPGA and images for simulating the operation of the chip in the open Verilog simulator Verilator.
-Diagrams and architecture descriptions are also available (more than 400 documents and 50 thousand lines of code in total), but most of the documentation is in Chinese.
-The reference operating system used to test the FPGA implementation is Debian GNU/Linux.
+The project has published a description of the hardware blocks in the Chisel language, which translates to Verilog, an FPGA-based reference implementation, and images for simulating the chip's operation in the open-source Verilog simulator Verilator.
+Schematics and architecture descriptions are also available (over 400 documents and 50 lines of code in total), but the bulk of the documentation is in Chinese.
+The reference operating system used for testing the FPGA-based implementation is Debian GNU/Linux.

+XiangShan Open RISC-V Processor Created in China to Compete with ARM Cortex-A76